jakey-poo-42/project_showcase/README.md

 https://www.linkedin.com/in/jacob-mcgee-a502a0139/

 This code belongs to me and anyone else who may have worked on these projects.
-Use of this code is forbidden unless you have contacted me about using it.
+Use of this code is forbidden without express written consent from me.